ICT710-TAIST-12-Group1/lab1/README.md

         **Test case**: Threshold value
         **Description**: Determine accurate threshold value to define that a parking lot is empty or occupied.
         **Test procedure**:
-        1. Get data from the sensor
+        1. Set-up the board to get data properly.
-        2. Examine accuracy of the data from the sensor (when it says 1000 mm. is it real 1000 mm.) by set-up actual situation of 1 meter and other meter ranges.
+        2. Examine accuracy of the data from the sensor by set-up actual environmental situation of the parking with car and without car.
-        3. Calculate the actual size of a car parking lot.
-In order to get the threshold value.
-According to the information that I’ve got the standard of the parking lot is around 2.4 meters and car height is around 1.47 meters.
-Therefore, the time of flight should be around 1 meter for occupied and if more than 1 meter is empty.
+            - set board on the top of the ceiling, facing the sensor down to the floor.
+            - get data from the sensor in both situations, with car and without car.
+        3. Compare the data difference between with car and without a car.
+        4. you will get the threshold.

         **Test data/device**: The values from time of flight sensor.
         **Expected results**: Knowing the car parking lot is empty or occupied.